aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-master-msg-attachments-parsing/_index.md

 - **Can I embed email in email?** Yes—add a `MapiMessage` as an attachment to another `MapiMessage`.
 - **Do I need a license?** A free trial works for evaluation; a permanent license is required for production.
 - **What Java version is required?** JDK 16 or later is recommended.

+## How to Convert MSG to EML Using Aspose.Email for Java
+Converting an Outlook MSG file to the more portable EML format is a common requirement when integrating with non‑Microsoft mail systems.
+With Aspose.Email for Java you can perform the conversion in just a few lines of code:

+1. **Load the MSG file** with `MapiMessage.fromFile()`.
+2. **Call the `save` method** and specify the target file name with an `.eml` extension.
+3. **Optionally, adjust the message format** (e.g., set encoding) before saving.

+> **Pro tip:** The conversion preserves all original headers, body content, and attachments, so you can immediately forward the resulting EML file to any SMTP server.

 ## aspose email java Overview
 Aspose.Email for Java (often referred to as **aspose email java**) is a powerful library that abstracts the complexities of email file formats.
 Whether you need to **load msg file**, extract its contents, or **manage email attachments**, the API offers a clean, object‑oriented approach.